-A grade of "S" (Satisfactory) shall be assigned for satisfactory completion of each Developmental Studies Course (courses numbered 01-09).
+A grade of "S" (Satisfactory) is assigned for satisfactory completion of each Developmental Studies Course (courses numbered 01-09).

-Students making satisfactory progress but not completing all of the behavioral objectives for a Developmental Course (courses numbered 01-09) shall be graded with an Administrative "R" (Reenroll) and re-enrolled to complete the course objectives.
+Students making satisfactory progress but not completing all of the objectives for a Developmental Course (courses numbered 01-09) shall be graded with an Administrative "R" (Re-enroll) and should re-enroll to complete the course objectives.

-Students not making satisfactory progress in a Developmental Course (courses numbered 01-09) shall be graded "U" (Unsatisfactory), and counselors will recommend consultation with the instructor to determine the subsequent sequence of courses for the student who receives a grade of "U".
+Students not making satisfactory progress in a Developmental Course (courses numbered 01-09) shall be graded "U" (Unsatisfactory), and counselors will recommend consultation with the instructor to determine the subsequent sequence of courses for the student who receives this grade.

-DEGREES, DIPLOMAS, AND CERTIFICATES
+DEGREES.
+DIPLOMAS.
+AND CERTIFICATES